harbour/core/CONTRIBUTING.md

     * See more on how to report issues in an effective and useful way:
       <http://www.chiark.greenend.org.uk/~sgtatham/bugs.html>
 13. <a name="trbl-13"></a> Please do not report warnings or bugs &ndash;
-    with the exception of build _errors_ &ndash; in 3rd party component hosted inside the Harbour source tree.
+    except of _build errors_ &ndash; in 3rd party component hosted inside the Harbour source tree.
 You can recognize these by their source path, which always contains a subdirectory named `/3rd/`.
 Report these to the maintainer(s) of the respective component instead.
 14. <a name="trbl-14"></a> If your example or report contains human readable text, use English only.